Best Carpet Choices for Basements?

-Unfortunately the builder always gets a sizeable kickback from the flooring
+Unfortunately the builder usually gets a sizeable kickback from the flooring

-dealer for whatever upgrades you choose.
+dealer he suggests for whatever upgrades you choose.
 That means you end up paying way too

-builder grade carpet and skip doing the upgrade for a couple of years.
+builder grade (plush-style nylon) carpet and skip doing the upgrade for a couple of years.
 Then

-you'll have time to save up a few more dollars to be able to buy the carpet you
+you'll have time to save up a few more dollars to be able to buy the grade of carpet you

 I just purchased a Berber by Mohawk a tight loop.
 I am installing this on a